For many, taking antidepressants means experiencing some form of sexual dysfunction.

 According to the report in Drug, Healthcare and Patient Safety, people who took newer 5-HT2 blockers experienced less symptoms of sexual dysfunction than those who took SSRIs.

-For example, 8 percent of people taking the drug nefazodone experienced sexual side effects, while the drug mirtazapine produced sexual side effects in 24 percent of its cases.
-These figures are quite a lot lower than those reported with SSRIs.
+For example, 8 percent of people taking the drug nefazodone experienced sexual side effects, while the drug mirtazapine produced sexual side effects in

 People who are interested in switching medications should talk to their doctors for full details.